XiansAiPlatform/sdk-web-typescript/docs/overview.md

 # XiansAi SDK Overview

+This guide explains the SDK architecture, core concepts, and helps you choose the right communication method for your use case.

 ## Purpose

 The XiansAi SDK provides TypeScript clients for communicating with XiansAi backend agents.
 It enables applications to integrate AI-powered workflows, conversations, and data processing capabilities through multiple communication patterns.